 Step back and admire your beautiful and unique piece of hand embroidered textile art you can now hang on your wall.

-You can apply the same method for any frame you choose so broaden your horizens when framing your finished design and you won’t be disappointed.
+You can apply the same method for any frame you choose when it comes to framing your embroidery.

 Next time you have your lovely design all stitched up – consider a beautiful frame to really make it stand out.